minprog/pyprog/opdrachten/week6/virus/venglish.md

 * Please note that each virus genome has an individual chance to reproduce.
 So at a `reproduction_prob` of 0.2 on average 20% of the population reproduces, but this can fluctuate!

-* No rule limit, but if you want to challenge yourself: 2 rules is possible.
+* No line limit, but if you want to challenge yourself: 2 lines is possible.
+However, keep it easy to understand!

 ### Testing